-Authentication and Authorization
+Authentication and authorization

 9 // we could also check user roles/permissions here

-10 if (!user) throw new GraphQLError("you must be logged in to query this schema", {
+10 if (!user) throw new AuthenticationError('you must be logged in to query this schema');

 Starting to generate our models with a function requires a small refactor, that would leave our User model looking something like this: